Premier says Province Wants to Work with Construction Industry

 Work of Operating Engineers Lauded by Provincial Minister

 Unionized trades like the Operating Engineers are important to the future prosperity of Ontario, provincial Transportation and Infrastructure Minister Glen Murray told a gathering of Liberal party faithful at a fund-raiser May 9 in Local 793’s banquet hall in Oakville.
-The Toronto Centre MPP also lauded the work being done by Local 793 business manager […]
+The Toronto Centre MPP also lauded the work being done by Local 793 business manager Mike Gallagher and the Operating Engineers in standing up for the rights of workers.
+He noted it’s important to fight against Conservative leader Tim Hudak and his proposal for a right-to-work state.
+The fund-raiser was […]

 Unionized trades like the Operating Engineers are important to the future prosperity of Ontario, provincial Transportation and Infrastructure Minister Glen Murray told a gathering of Liberal party faithful at a fund-raiser May 9 in Local 793’s banquet hall in Oakville.